dalbrx/Leaflet.ResizableControl/README.md

   * **className**: The class name of the ResizableControl Container
   * **jscrollpane**: true if JScrollPane should be used for scrollbars, false otherwise.
   * **appendOnAdd**: Callback function to append further elements to the container div.
+  * **resizable**: true if resize handle should be shown, false otherwise. defaults to true.

 ## Examples
   [Basic][ghpage]